 To truly test the power and performance of the Shimano Bantam MGL, I had to enlist the help of a dear friend and trusted fishing guide.
 He took me out on Lake Erie right as the sun started to cast its golden rays over the water.

-I paired the Bantam with my Shimano SLX rod as we loaded up near a dam right off the coast of Northeast Ohio.
+I paired the Bantam with my Shimano SLX rod as we loaded up near a dam off the coast of Northeast Ohio.

 With a flick of the wrist, my lure soared through the air, propelled by the Lightweight Aluminum MGL Spool.
 The spool’s reduced inertia translated into effortless casts, each one stretching farther than the last.
 The Bantam’s Super Free Spool design ensured that my efforts were met with minimal resistance, resulting in a seamless and satisfying casting experience.